rubyforgood/pet-rescue/README.md

 A user account is associated with either an adopter account or staff account.
-Staff accounts by default are `verified: false` and belong to `organization_id: 1` Therefore, you will need to do the following things in `rails console` before you can access the full funcationality of staff.
+Staff accounts by default are `verified: false` and belong to `organization_id: 1` Therefore, you will need to do the following things in `rails console` before you can access the full functionality of staff.
-1) Create an organization `Organization.new(name: 'Placeholder')`
+1) Create an organization `a = Organization.new(name: 'Placeholder')` `a.save`
 2) Create a staff account via the app UI
 3) Find that user account by finding the `user_id` e.g., `User.find_by(email: 'enter email here')`
 4) Find that staff account using the `user_id` e.g., `a = StaffAccount.find_by(user_id: '#')`